It’s a surname name with a gentlemanly vibe.

 It makes this a surname, but also a place name rich with significance.

-Here’s another association for the name: a leading man of Hollywood’s Golden Age, Montgomery Clift.
+And thanks brings us to a leading man from Hollywood’s Golden Age, actor Montgomery Clift.

 Born Edward Montgomery Clift and known as Monty, he had major roles in movies like From Here to Eternity, The Misfits, and A Place in the Sun.
-He racked up four Academy Award nominations, including one for his work in Judgment at Nuremberg.
+He racked up four Academy Award nominations, including a win for his work in Judgment at Nuremberg.

 Then there’s the former department store, founded by Aaron Montgomery Ward in 1872.